Nikola-Milovic/FirebaseRxBasketballExercisesApp/README.md

 # FirebaseRxBasketballExercisesApp
-An sample application utilizing Firebase and RxJava to displaybasketball drills (possibly track and other stuff in the future)
+An sample application utilizing Firebase and RxJava to display basketball drills

 *THIS IS AN OLD SAMPLE PROJECT, NOT MAINTAINED*